BoDonkey/tribal-drum-game/Game Mechanics/Drumming/Drumming controls.md

 * Right trigger could control the amount/intensity of dust applied
 * A subtle particle effect could show the dust's area of effect

-To keep it casual-friendly, you could implement a "basic mode" that only uses the face buttons for essential patterns, while allowing more experienced players to incorporate the triggers and bumpers for advanced techniques and special effects.
+To keep it casual-friendly, there will be a "basic mode" that only uses the face buttons for essential patterns, while allowing more experienced players to incorporate the triggers and bumpers for advanced techniques and special effects.

-Would you like me to develop a more detailed visual mockup of how this control scheme might look on screen?